Evolution of temporal coherence in confined polariton condensates

-Tight optical confinement provided by the micropillar landscape gives rise to a characteristic set of discrete optical modes in the lower polariton dispersion, see Fig.~\ref{Fig1}(b).
-On top of the mode spectrum, we detect an emission band around 1.545 eV which we attribute to radiation of free excitons which scatters through the sidewalls of the pillars.
-In contrast, for the case of the planar (not etched) structure, the dispersion has a continuous parabolic shape, see Fig.~\ref{Fig1}(d), and the free exciton radiation is completely suppressed.
-We also note, that the energy of free excitons is somewhat blue shifted compared to the planar sample as a result of the modified strained environment.
-Above a distinct threshold occuring at pump powers around 45 W/cm$^2$, both for the planar and the structured sample, we observe a massive occupation of the polariton ground state at the bottom of the lower polariton branch , indicating the formation of a polariton condensate.
-The spectra in Fig.~\ref{Fig1}(c,e) were recorded at injection powers of ca. 50 W/cm$^2$.
-Additionally the dispersion for $5$ (lower row) and $40$\,K (upper row) for different excitation powers are shown in Fig. \ref{Fig2}.
-The transition from the mode structure emission for low powers ((a) and (d)) to the slight broadening of the fundamental mode shortly before threshold ((b) and (e)) and the ground state condensation above threshold ((c) and (f)) can be seen for both temperatures.
+\textit{Experimental results and discussion.---} The optical confinement provided by the micropillar gives rise to a characteristic set of discrete optical modes in the lower polariton dispersion, as seen in Fig.~\ref{Fig1}(b).
+In contrast, for the case of the planar (unetched) structure, the dispersion has a continuous parabolic shape (Fig.~\ref{Fig1}(d)).
+Above a distinct threshold occuring at pump powers around 45 W/cm$^2$ ($P_{th}$), we observe the formation of polariton condensate in both the planar and the structured samples (Figs.~\ref{Fig1}(c,e)) (see supplementary informations for details on the input output characteristics).